codeclimate/codeclimate-rubocop/config/contents/style/mutable_constant.md

-This cop checks whether some constant value isn't a mutable literal (e.g. array or hash).
+Checks whether some constant value isn't a mutable literal (e.g. array or hash).

 Strict mode can be used to freeze all constants, rather than